Pathoschild/smapi-mod-dump/source/Spouses in Ginger Island/README.md

 (For a version in Spanish, [see here](https://github.com/misty-spring/SpousesIsland/blob/main/README-es.md). / Para una versión en Español, [ve aquí](https://github.com/misty-spring/SpousesIsland/blob/main/README-es.md).)

 **Spouses' Island** is a Stardew Valley mod, which allows the player's spouse to visit the island.
-Comes with integrated schedules for the vanilla spouses, and offers support for custom schedules (including mod NPCs).
+Comes with schedules for vanilla spouses and SVE+Child2NPC compatibility.

-To choose if it's an island day, this mod uses a randomized number- and compares it with the chance(%) set by the user.
-This number changes every in-game day.
+User-made are avaiable via ContentPatcher.

 ## Contents
 * [For players](#for-players)